Aim for It

 To incorporate the development of language arts skills:

 - Ask your pupils to create a marketing campaign promoting the key features of their models.
 Tell them to include the model's technical characteristics and use scientific facts related to the concepts of speed and energy to highlight their benefits.

 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 - Education & Training

 - Health Science

-- Calculate initial speed for a decelerating movement from a graph showing the distance traveled over time
+- Calculate the initial speed for a decelerating movement from a graph showing the distance that is been travelled over time

 - Use this approximated speed to calculate the average kinetic energy